Our Rivers

 The Fins and Feather staff of Montana fishing guides eagerly await mid-June each year as the Madison River starts to improve daily dropping flows and clearing water.
 This is the beginning of the peak Montana fishing season on the various rivers near Bozeman.

-Experienced anglers can expect a mixed bag of fly-fishing techniques in June with streamer fly fishing and dry fly fishing being the "marquee" methods to target trophy Brown Trout during higher flows.
+Experienced anglers can expect a mixed bag of fly-fishing techniques in June with streamer fly fishing and dry fly fishing being the "marquee" methods to target trophy brown trout during higher flows.

 Reservations can be secured online, via e-mail, or by calling our Montana fly fishing specialists at 1-406-468-5019.